Photo by Dietmar Rabich

 Amsterdam Practical Notes

-The Anne Frank House: The Anne Frank House (the extraordinary building where the Frank family and their companions hid for 761 days during the German occupation — the famous Achterhuis (secret annex) where Anne wrote her diary, preserved as it was on the day of the arrest) requires online booking 2–3 months ahead for any visit between April and September.
+The Anne Frank House: The Anne Frank House (the building where the Frank family and their companions hid for 761 days during the German occupation — the famous Achterhuis (secret annex) where Anne wrote her diary, preserved as it was on the day of the arrest) requires online booking 2–3 months ahead for any visit between April and September.
 The tickets sell out within minutes of becoming available.
 This is the single most important booking requirement in all of Amsterdam.

 FAQ